-7.16 It is acknowledged that the representations received and the Town Council response objects to the application due to the impact of the proposal upon highway and pedestrian safety stating that the existing access is not fit for purpose.
-The applicant has submitted documentation to confirm that the increase in pupil numbers (which is 122, not 210) is as a result of the change of organisation of Meadowdale Middle Academy from a middle academy to a primary academy with effect from September 2020.
-They have also confirmed that the vast majority of the pupils live within the Bedlington area and therefore, would walk to school rather than create any additional demand on the existing bus system.
+7.12 It is acknowledged that the Town Council response objects to the application due to the impact of the proposal upon highway and pedestrian safety stating that the existing access is not fit for purpose.
+The applicant has submitted documentation to confirm that the increase in pupil number is as a result of the change of organisation of Meadowdale Middle Academy from a middle academy to a primary academy with effect from September 2020.
+They have also confirmed that the majority of the 122 pupils (not 210) live within the Bedlington area and therefore, would walk to school rather than create any additional demand on the existing bus system.
 Indeed, no application has been made for school transport for the small number of pupils living outside of the catchment area, which is thought to be around 5 of the 122.
 A construction phase plan has also been submitted in support of the application.
-The application was subject to consultation with the Local Highway Authority and have not raised any objection to the proposal, but have requested some further information to enable them to offer conditions.
-Members will be updated at committee.
-In consideration of the above, it is considered that the proposal would not have a significant adverse impact upon highway or pedestrian safety and is therefore acceptable and in accordance with Policies T3, T4, T6 and T7 of the WDLP and the principles of the NPPF.
-Furthermore, it is considered the proposal would accord to the principles of Policies TRA 2 and TRA 4 of the emerging NLPPD in regard to highway safety and parking provision, subject to the additional information being satisfactory.
+The application was subject to consultation with the Local Highway Authority and response received states no objection subject to conditions relating to a condition method statement (which has been submitted) and informatives relating to no material, equipment, mud, debris or rubbish on the highway.
+In consideration of the above, it is considered that the proposal, subject to the recommended infromatives would not have a significant adverse impact upon highway or pedestrian safety and is therefore acceptable and in accordance with Policies T3, T4, T6 and T7 of the WDLP and the principles of the NPPF.
+Furthermore, it is considered the proposal would accord to the principles of Policies TRA 2 and TRA 4 of the emerging NLPPD in regard to highway safety and parking provision.